FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_SSO_configuration.md

     -   `userNameAttribute` - Sets the name of the Identity Provider attribute that provides the user name.

 -   `<Mappings>` element:
     -   `<FilterMapping>` - This mapping creates output attributes when a filter matches the input attributes from the Identity Provider.
-For more information about the Filter Mapping syntax, refer to <a href="../../r_st_sso_filter_mapping" class="MCXref xref">SSO filter mapping</a>.
+For more information about the Filter Mapping syntax, refer to [SSO filter mapping](../../r_st_sso_filter_mapping).
     -   `<RenameMapping>` - With this mapping, you can rename an attribute from the Identity Provider, keeping its value.
-For more information, refer to <a href="#Accessin" class="MCXref xref">Accessing Single Sign-On (SSO) attributes</a>.
+For more information, refer to [Accessing Single Sign-On (SSO) attributes](#Accessin).

 -   `<Features>` element - Features control specific behavior of SAML message processing.
 The recommended features are:
     -   `<Feature key="saml-allow-http-connection" value="false"/>` - Allows interaction with the IdP by plain HTTP.
 Default value is false.